-Thyroid Disorders in NYC
+Thyroid Disorders Treatment in NYC

 Philip Rabito, MD, is a leading endocrinologist and thyroid specialist in NYC with over 20 years of experience in treating thyroid disorders.

-The thyroid is a butterfly-shaped gland located in the lower neck responsible for producing hormones that control metabolism.
-Abnormalities in the thyroid gland are quite common affecting up to 5% of the general population.
-Even subtle imbalances in thyroid hormone levels can lead to symptoms, such as weight gain, fatigue, muscle aches, constipation and depression.
-The cause of these symptoms may go unexplained for years unless your physician considers the thyroid as the potential cause, and orders the appropriate diagnostic tests.
+Even subtle imbalances in thyroid hormone levels can lead to symptoms such as weight gain, fatigue, muscle aches, constipation, and depression.
+The cause of these symptoms may go unexplained for years unless your physician considers the thyroid as the potential cause and orders the appropriate diagnostic tests.

 Thyroid Disorders - HYPOTHYROIDISM: